Today, Omega debuted an all-new Speedmaster collection called the Chronoscope — and powered by a new Co-Axial master chronometer movement.

 All versions have applied Arabic numerals and leaf-shaped hands.
 All six of the stainless steel models have anodized aluminum bezel inserts, in black or blue.
 The bronze-gold version, however, has a brown insert, and instead of anodized aluminum, is made of scratch-resistant ceramic material.

-Inspired by a design dating back to the 1940s, Omega has produced a dial with a bi-compax layout, with printed “snail” style telemeter, pulsometer, and tachymeter scales in the center, and a tachymeter ring surrounding it on the bezel.
+Inspired by a design dating back to the 1940s, Omega has produced a dial with a bi-compax layout, with a printed “snail” style telemeter (outermost ring), pulsometer (inside the telemeter), tachymeter (the two innermost rings) which work in unison with the tachymeter ring printed on the anodized aluminum bezel.

 Uniquely, the elapsed time of the chronograph minutes and hours are calculated in a single subdial on the right of the dial.
 Omega has offered combined chronograph counters on some models for years, however, this easy-to-read configuration (the includes 60-minutes and 12-hours totalizers in one subdial), surprisingly, is not common in the industry.
 It’s made possible thanks to the all-new Omega caliber 9908.